aahare-cpe/CPE-411---Interactive-Extended-Reality/README.md

 **Welcome to my profile!**

 I’m a working student who's passionate about **technology, data, and continuous improvement**.
-I love solving problems and turning ideas into something useful.
+I love solving problems and turning ideas into something useful💡

 🎯 What I’m aiming for is to build a stronger foundation in tech, analytics, and software, while balancing school, work, and personal growth.